Audi A1 South Africa customization guide: Black Edition, options & colours

 Final price: ~R658,000 for a small hatchback.

-And here’s the thing.
-And it’s a thing that car people understand in their bones.
-A standard A1 is just another car in the parking lot.
-An A1 Black Edition with the Technology Package, ambient lighting, Sonos sound, and a roof box for when you’re feeling adventurous?
+Now here’s the thing that car people understand.
+A plain A1 is just another car in the parking lot.
+But an A1 Black Edition with the Technology Package, ambient lighting, Sonos sound, and roof bars?
 That’s your car.

 What About Those European Packages?

-Yes, you’ll see mentions of the Lifestyle Kit Union Square with its wine-red check patterns.
-Yes, there are photos of the Active Kit with aggressive spoilers.
-Yes, the Style Pakete with fluorescent yellow exists.
+Yes, you’ll see mentions of the Lifestyle Kit Union Square with its wine‑red check patterns.
+Similarly, there are photos of the Active Kit with aggressive spoilers and the Style Pakete with fluorescent yellow.

-Audi South Africa has streamlined the range for our market.
-The Black Edition is our flagship, and the option packages are focused on what South African buyers actually want: tech, comfort, and convenience.
+Audi South Africa has simplified the range for our market.
+As a result, the Black Edition is our flagship, and the option packages focus on what South African buyers actually want: tech, comfort, and convenience.

 Could you import those European parts?
 Theoretically, yes.
-But you’d be paying a premium, waiting months, and praying they fit a right-hand-drive model.
+However, you’d pay a premium, wait months, and pray they fit a right‑hand‑drive model.
 Sometimes, the best customisation is the one that’s already been done for you.

 The Verdict: How to Build Your Perfect SA A1